ibm-cloud-docs/virtualization/set-simple-caching-name-server-virtuozzo.md

 # Using a simple caching name server with Virtuozzo

 Virtuozzo attempts to send packets out of the internal interface of the hardware node by using the public IP address of the container.
-The easy way to do this is to run a caching name server on the hardware node, which is available only on the private interface.
+All that you need to do is run a caching name server on the hardware node, which is available only on the private interface.

-    [root@virtuozzo ~]# yum install bind
+    ```[root@virtuozzo ~]# yum install bind

     Loading "security" plugin